When the Same Thing Keeps Happening

 In person in Nanaimo and by video across British Columbia

-We encounter depth through disturbance: sudden anger, the weight of numbness, or the sense that you keep ending up back in the same place.
-These moments are thresholds, times when therapy can help you find your footing and respond differently.
+Depth shows up through disturbance: sudden anger, the weight of numbness, or the sense that you keep ending up back in the same place.
+These moments are thresholds, times when therapy can help you find your footing.
+We work directly with what is breaking down, including conflict that escalates or distance that becomes hard to repair.

 People arrive having tried therapy, medication, insight, and effort.
-The core struggle remains, often reappearing in a different form.
+The core struggle remains, often returning in a different form.
+We look at what sits underneath the symptoms and where it leads.

 Symptoms can show up as: